-Cron is a dojot's microservice that allows you to schedule events to be emitted to other microservices.
+Cron is a dojot's microservice that allows you to schedule events (or requests) to be emitted (done) to other microservices inside dojot platform..

-1.1.8 History
+1.1.8 Persister/History

-The History component works as a pipeline for data and events that must be persisted on a database.
-The data is converted into an storage structure and is sent to the corresponding database.
+The Persister component works as a pipeline for data and events that must be persisted on a database.
+The data is converted into a storage structure and is sent to the corresponding database.